3 Weeks Patagonia Itinerary For Argentina & Chile

 Anthony Middleton

 A former loser who took a risk.
-I now live in Chiang Mai, Thailand after visiting over 100 countries.
-Stay tuned for the next challenge against that clock!
+I now live in Chiang Mai, Thailand and after visiting over 100 countries, my goal is to see them all.
+Stay tuned for my next fitness challenge, which I'll be announcing in the coming weeks.

 Ultra runner walking in desert